Francisco Largo Caballero: Political career

 Moderate in his positions at the beginning of his political life, he advocated maintaining a degree of UGT cooperation with the dictatorial government of General Miguel Primo de Rivera, which permitted the union to continue functioning under his military dictatorship (which lasted from 1923 to 1930).
+While he was in the position of Councilor of State for Labor, Largo Caballero refused an invitation to a palace ball, having accepted a position in government without wishing to demonstrably support the regime.
 This cooperation was the start of Largo Caballero's political conflict with Indalecio Prieto, who opposed all collaboration with Primo de Rivera.

 Largo Caballero was Minister of Labor Relations between 1931 and 1933 in the first governments of the Second Spanish Republic, headed by Niceto Alcalá-Zamora, and in that of his successor Manuel Azaña.
-Caballero attempted to improve the conditions of landless labourers (braceros) in the rural south.
+Largo Caballero attempted to improve the conditions of landless labourers (braceros) in the rural south.
 On 28 April 1931 he introduced a decree of municipal boundaries to prevent the importation of foreign labour while there remained unemployed workers within the municipality.
 In May he established mixed juries (jurados mixtos) to arbitrate in agrarian labour disputes, and introduced an eight-hour working day in the countryside.
-Alongside these, a decree on obligatory cultivation prevented owners from using their land however they wanted.
+Alongside these measures, a decree on obligatory cultivation prevented owners from using their land as they wished.
 He enjoyed great popularity among the masses of workers, who saw their own austere existences reflected in his way of life.
+Reversing his stance on collaborationism, in the summer of 1933 he argued "to accomplish socialist aims in a bourgeoise democracy is impossible".